 Pre- or corequisite(s): None.

-This course involves an examination of a selected topic within Sociology that is not addressed in current course offerings.
-Topics covered will vary from semester to semester and may include, but are not limited to, Leisure and Society, Public Sociology, and McDonaldization of Society.
+Examination of a selected topic within sociology that is not addressed in current course offerings.
+Topics covered will vary from semester to semester and may include, but are not limited to, leisure and society, public sociology, drugs and society, and sociology of disability.

 4 credits